Protecting Solicitor-Client Privilege in Commercial Transactions

 - Limit communication of privileged information to a “need to know” basis.

 - On e-mails, don’t just hit “reply all” but consider whether each recipient actually “needs to know” the information being shared.
 Also, for the same reason, be careful when forwarding e-mail chains containing legal advice.

 Invitation for Discussion:

-If you would like to discuss this blog in greater detail, or any other business law matter, please do not hesitate to contact one of the lawyers in the Business Law group at Shea Nerland LLP.
+If you would like to discuss this or any other business law matter, please do not hesitate to contact one of the lawyers in the Business Law group at Shea Nerland LLP.